 All articles in this COVID-19 Response Resource issue are effective as of March 30, 2020.

-For questions about this or other related issues, please contact Mark Wagner at (801) 536-6676 or send an email to email@example.com.
+For answers to questions about these or other related matters, contact Sean Monson at (801) 536-6714 or send an email to firstname.lastname@example.org or call Liz Mellem at (406) 333-0530 or send an email to email@example.com.